benz0li/ghc-musl/README.md

 :information_source: Available for versions 9.6.7, 9.8.4, 9.10.1, 9.12.2 and
 later.

+The current Dev Containers of this project use images with the `int-native` subtag.

 #### Default linker

 For GHC versions 9.10.2, 9.12.2 and later, the images with the `int-native`